SmoothWAN/SmoothWAN-docs/docs/slate.md

 ### Troubleshooting

+## Adding second wired WAN drops the other wired WAN
+Make sure that you have installed the Slate AX image, the Flint image works with the wrong port configuration (they're the same hardware).

 ## Slate AX Wi-Fi scan results empty (Only in version 0.99.8)
 Disable existing AP/configurations (click Disable buttons) before scanning.
 This issue was fixed in v0.99.